-To say that Government of Nigeria (GON) handles issues of military of a nature with either weak short-term “quick fixes” or opportunities for “melees” is not mere criticism.
+To say that the Government of Nigeria (GON) handles issues of the military of nature with either weak short-term “quick fixes” or opportunities for “melees” is not mere criticism.
 It is a record of innumerable failures and blunders that should not have happened in the first place.
 Bombing oil bunkering assets in the Niger Delta is the latest short-term military quick fix adopted to deal with oil bunkering.
 What are the potential likely consequences of the GON continuing to bomb in the Niger Delta in the name of eradicating oil bunkering?

-As a starting point, Boko Haram began as a ‘rag tag’ army of insurgents of derisory significance that could be dealt with in similar ways to the Maitsatsine Islamic group and others.
+As a starting point, Boko Haram began as a ‘ragtag’ army of insurgents of derisory significance that could be dealt with in similar ways to the Maitsatsine Islamic group and others.
 However, when Mohammed Yusuf, the founder and head of Boko Haram was captured along with eight hundred of members; the GON made sure that they were murdered in cold blood, “mad dog” style.
 The offences that led to his capture and execution of Yusuf was a refusal of Boko Haram members to wear crash helmets when riding on motorbikes and the tension that it caused with security officials.
-Boko Haram might not have become the nuisance it is today if the GON handled matters properly without a focus to use heavy handedness as a rule of thumb for action.
+Boko Haram might not have become the nuisance it is today if the GON handled matters properly without a focus to use heavy-handedness as a rule of thumb for action.

 The consequences of this action ensured that Western powers refused to sell further weapons to Nigeria because of the heinous human rights of the Nigerian Boko Haram massacre.
 This partly ensured that when Boko Haram regrouped and started its terror campaign, the Nigerian Army’s arsenal was far inferior to those of the insurgents.
 The GON was even forced to engage in illegal arms dealing in South Africa that led to serious embarrassments for Nigeria and President Goodluck Jonathan.
-The South Africa actually temporarily confiscated millions of Nigerian owned US dollars intended for the arms deals.
+The South African government actually temporarily confiscated millions of Nigerian owned US dollars intended for the arms deals.

-The unwitting massacre of Yusuf surreptitiously brought Boko Haram increasing financial and military support from within and outside the country. $20,000 here, $500,000 there, a few hundred automatic assault rifles with ample ammo here, a few hundred rockets with launchers there, a few score of night vision gear here, a few score of “technical advice” encounters there.
-Boko Haram thus became a confident menace to Nigerian society.
+The unwitting massacre of Yusuf surreptitiously brought Boko Haram increasing financial and military support from within and outside the country. $20,000 here, $500,000 there, a few hundred automatic assault rifles with ample ammo here, a few hundred rockets with launchers there, a few scores of night vision gear here, a few scores of “technical advice” encounters there.
+Boko Haram thus became a confident menace to the Nigerian society.
 Even the spokesmen for the GON and its principals admitted that they were outgunned and outsmarted by Boko Haram, blaming “unnamed” complicit politicians and military officials endlessly.

 One of the complexities of the relationship between state violence and the “war on crime” (e.g. the drug trade or arms dealing) is that indiscriminate or inconclusive military action initiated by the state often leads to retaliation.
 We have seen this sort of retaliation occur in varying magnitudes for different reasons all over Nigeria.
 Where state force can be matched by organised crime outfits or militants, they will take their chances often with some success.
-Internal conflict as a early line of action solution not a defensive or offensive strategy for the GON under any circumstances.
+Internal conflict as an early line of action solution not a defensive or offensive strategy for the GON under any circumstances.

 The GON is simply creating the basis for an externally funded (with some internal backers) “war” in the Niger Delta.
 Predictably, the GON does not know how such a war will turn out or end.
 If this happens it will not be an easy war for the Nigerian military for many reasons.
 Firstly, the GON would not have any incentive to blow-up pipelines because of the cost to it but “bunkerer mercenaries” will expedite this incentive when they incur losses.
 Secondly, bunkerer mercenaries can be paid up 20 times what they are paid as members of JTF.
 This will encourage the very elite of the JTF to defect to work for the bunkerer mercenaries giving them many informed advantages.